Hard Enamel vs Soft Enamel – Which One’s Better for My Design?

 Soft enamel pins offer a classic pin look.
 Since they are made by pouring enamel into the grooves of a metal mold, you’ll notice dips between the metal lines on the pin.
 Soft enamel pins are bumpy and textured to the touch.
 They allow for a high level of detail and more contrasting designs.

 Soft enamel pins are available in a wide variety of colors.
-They’re one of the most affordable custom pin options – at The/Studio, they can cost as low as $0.40 each depending on the order quantity and add-ons.
+They’re one of the most affordable custom pin options – at THE/STUDIO, they can cost as low as $0.40 each depending on the order quantity and add-ons.

 Key Features of Soft Enamel Pins: